ms178/archpkgbuilds/toolchain-experimental/llvm-bolt-scripts/README.md

 ## How to build

-    Download this repository via the main Github page under >Code >Download ZIP and extract the ZIP archive to a location on your disk where you want it, delete the stuff you don't want locate the llvm-bolt-scripts directory
+    Download this repository via the main Github page under >Code >Download ZIP and extract the ZIP archive delete the other stuff of this repo in the directory tree you don't want locate the llvm-bolt-scripts directory
     execute the bash script with ./full_workflow.bash

-You will get a toolchain directory in your home directory with the build compilers.
-If something went wrong during the build process, simply delete some or all of folders there.
-The script is clever enough to detect the already built stage1 compiler if you want to keep that.
+You will gain a toolchain directory in your home directory with several build compilers.
+If something went wrong during the build process, simply delete some or all of these folders.
+The script is clever enough to detect the already built stage1 compiler if you want to keep that to safe some time.

 This sequence will give you (hopefully) a faster LLVM toolchain.
 Technologies used: